Caribbean Sail Training ( CST ) Page About Us

 Many of the Caribbean youth or their parents and family are not wealthy enough to come up with necessary funds to provide their youngsters a sail training term on board a vessel, so that's where CST comes to help.

-As organization we select cooperating Tall ships, square riggers, large yachts and even race boats, that take youngsters on a sail training trip.
+As organization we select cooperating Tall ships, square riggers, cargo ships, large yachts and even superyachts and race boats, that take youngsters on a sail training trip.

 We arrange the funds ( as each sail training vessel need some money from trainees in order to keep working and exist ), we do all the paperwork, we arrange and pay for transport to and from the ship ( and air line tickets and hotels if necessary ) we pay for food and drinks and most of the expenses.